Revivius/nb-darcula/README.md

 A NetBeans Look And Feel plugin using Darcula theme from IntelliJ Idea.

+The most recent stable version of this plugin is available at the NetBeans Plugin Portal at http://plugins.netbeans.org/plugin/62424/darcula-laf-for-netbeans and thus it can be installed from "Tools|Plugins|Available Plugins" from the NetBeans IDE.

 Wraps Darcula LAF from:  https://github.com/bulenkov/Darcula and provides required NetBeans specific customizations. **Many thanks to Konstantin Bulenkov for open sourcing original LAF.**

 ## Change Log